shfqrkhn/LYT-DL/README.md

 ## Workflow
 1. Gather all prerequisites (see below).
-2. Login to Lynda with FireFox or Chrome and get 'cookies.txt' extension.
+2. Log in to Lynda with Firefox or Chrome and get 'cookies.txt' extension.
 3. Select cookies.txt path within LYT-DL.
-Path must not contain space.
+The path must not contain space.
-4. Select save folder path within LYT-DL.
-Path must not contain space.
+4. Select the save folder path within LYT-DL.
+The path must not contain space.
 Example: C:\Lynda.
 A course-specific folder will be created automatically within the selected folder.
 5. Copy/Paste (CTRL+C / CTRL+V) course URL within LYT-DL.
 URL must end in '.html'.
 Example: https://www.lynda.com/Python-tutorials/Learning-Python/661773-2.html.
 6. 'Pre-Launch Safety Check': Check if files exist and other requirements validations (see above requirements).
 7. 'Launch LYT-DL': begin download.